Provisional Charter of Radencommunisten

 that the first world war had put an end to the possibility of any national wars.

 From 1914-1921, these positions would separate the Dutch-German Left from social democracy.
-In 1914, they would lead to the International Socialists Deutschlands’ split from the SPD over its involvement in the First World War.
-This was followed by the de facto split within the Zimmerwald left between the Dutch-German and Russian currents over the character of revolution, followed by the 1919 split within the Kommunistische Partei Deutschlands (KPD) over participation in the parliament and trade unions.
+In 1914, they would lead to the International Socialists of Germany’s (ISD) split from the SPD.
+This was followed by the de facto split within the Zimmerwald left between the Dutch-German and Russian currents over the character of revolution, followed by the 1919 split within the Communist Party Germany (KPD) over participation in the parliament and trade unions.
 This last split would lead to the formation of the KAPD, and finally the KAPD’s withdrawal from the Third International.

 None of the splits which led to the KAPD's formation were mere tactical disagreements.
-Rather, the splits which led to the KAPD’s complete separation from social democracy can only be explained by its strong critical premise.
+Rather, the splits which led to the KAPD’s complete separation from social democracy can only be explained by its strong understanding of the working classes experience which, in turn, lead to its tactical disagreements.

 Over the last five years, many have started looking back at the legacy of council communism for inspiration.
-However, and in almost equal proportion, there have grown one-sided interpretations of its central tenets, ones which ignore the critical foundation which allowed it to exist in the first place.
+However, and in almost equal proportion, there have grown one-sided interpretations of its central tenets which ignore the foundation in actuality which created it in the first place.
 As a consequence, the many recent attempts to turn the growing interest in council communism into organization have rapidly disappeared.
 In this context, the lesson transmitted to us from the experience of the Dutch-German Left and KAPD is supremely important.

-A strong communist movement cannot subsist on its tactical positions alone: it must live and die based on its understanding of capitalism.
+A strong communist movement cannot subsist on its tactical positions alone: it must live and die based on its understanding of the class struggle.

-For Radencommunisten, the only way forward is for council communists to formulate a comprehensive critique of capitalist society, starting from a strong grasp of the inherited theoretical premise of the KAPD.
+For Radencommunisten, the only way forward is for council communists to formulate a comprehensive critique of capitalist society, one which starts from a strong grasp of the inherited theoretical premise of the KAPD and builds on top of lessons from the class struggle.

 As a publication, Radencommunisten's main task is to establish the practical basis for such a critique – a unified discussion organ where the many-sided insights of contributors can be exchanged and clarified.